hojabri/querybuilder/README.md

 below are examples to create these queries:

 ### SELECT
-To build SELECT queries, you need to first call `querybuilder.Select()` and then use a combination of below functions:
+To build SELECT queries, you need to first call `querybuilder.Select(name string)` which `name` is table name and then use a combination of below functions:

-- `Table(name string)` which gets the name of the table

 - `Columns(query string, args ...interface{})` gets the name of columns in the `query` parameter and optional arguments in the `args` parameter